smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 ![App Selection](./assets/activate_deactivate.gif)

 !!!
 NOTE
-The default template for an app should be used if the app has not requested to use a specific template via the `UI.Show.templateConfiguration` parameter or `UI.SetDisplayLayout` RPC (deprecated).
+The default template for an app should be used if the app has not requested to use a specific template via the `UI.Show.templateConfiguration` parameter.

 The default template for media apps is `MEDIA`, and the default template for all other apps is `NON-MEDIA`.